Estimated reading time: 6 minutes

 Do you have any fruit-growing buddies?
 Whether you’re completely new to fruit growing or have been doing it for years, there’s huge value in hanging out with other people with the same interests.

-Visiting other gardens (public or private), or going on a field trip to someone else’s property is one of the most effective ways of learning.
+Visiting other gardens (public or private), going on a field trip to someone else’s property, or joining an online forum is one of the most effective ways of learning.
 (Apart from actually doing it for a few years, of course).

 If you really love growing your own food, then finding your tribe is both heart-warming and incredibly useful.